lanyushi/okd-hackathon/README.md

 * ```ssh-keygen```  on your machine and  copy  `~/.ssh/id_rsa.pub`

-## 3. Provision master-lb loadbalancer in singapore region
+## 3. Provision masters-lb loadbalancer in singapore region
 * When provisioning masters-lb  make sure 80,443 are forwarded
 * for certificate on https port,  use `passthrough` mechanism.
 * We will add master vm's later in the process.